awesomemotive/wp101plugin/readme.txt

 * Bug fix for unexpected T_PAAMAYIM_NEKUDOTAYIM error on PHP 5.2 and older.

 = 3.0 =
-* We’ve added videos for the WordPress SEO Plugin by Yoast, provided that plugin is installed.
+* We’ve added videos for the Yoast SEO plugin, provided that plugin is installed.
 * Added new filters for developers.
 You can now filter the topics and videos returned on wp101_get_help_topics and wp101_get_custom_help_topics.
 * Increased the default size of the video player, plus added responsive support for all your devices!
 * Minor coding standards cleanup.